 If someone reading this takes away just that, I will have even more reason to celebrate this birthday.
 I’m sure Eliza would be proud.

 Thomas Henry Haines is a visiting professor of biochemistry and molecular biology at Rockefeller University.
 Since 2007, Dr. Haines has been a professor emeritus of chemistry and biochemistry of City College of the City University of New York.
 In the early 1970s, he worked under City College President Robert E. Marshak to establish the Sophie Davis School of Biomedical Education, where he taught biochemistry for thirty-five years.
 Dr. Haines serves on the board of Graham Windham.
 More about Dr. Haines can be found online: http://thomashaines.org.

-His autobiography, A Curious Life, is forthcoming from Post Hill Press.
+His autobiography, A Curious Life: From Rebel Orphan to Innovative Scientist, is available now via Post Hill Press.